Docs

 --source-password <password> |

-Source databse authentication password | |
+Source database authentication password | |

 --source-query <statement> |